cucumber/docs/README.md

     yarn watch  # rebuild cucumber.css

 A rebuild of the CSS will trigger a reload of the browser, just like with content.

+### Create pull request for your changes
+Create a pull request for your changes on your remote repo to the master/origin repo

 ## Architecture